mgscuteri/DoorBell/README.md

 __~Purpose__
 This project enables you to assign themesongs to yourself and your friends.
 The themesong will automatically play when the person to whom it belongs
-to enters wifi range.
+to enters the wifi range of the router that the server is connected to.

 __~Technical Overview__
 This project consists of three main components.
-The NetworkScanner, the PlaybackHelper, and the DoorbellWebApi(still under development).
+The NetworkScanner, the PlaybackHelper, and the DoorbellWebApi.

 The purpuse of the DoorbellWebApi is to popluate ThemeSongs.xml, a key value pair table that associates a device's mac-address (key) with